-DSL ,where a parent chooses to remove their child/ren from school to EHE (Elected Home Educators) will make arrangements to pass any safeguarding concerns to the EHE Team within Staffordshire County Council, and inform other professionals who may be involved with that child.
+DSL, where a parent chooses to remove their child/ren from school to EHE (Elected Home Educators) will make arrangements to pass any safeguarding concerns to the EHE Team within Staffordshire County Council and inform other professionals who may be involved with that child.

-The DSL ensures the child protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school or college in this;
+The DSL ensures the Safeguarding Incorporating Child Protection policy is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school or college in this.

-The DSL has links with the SSSCB and has contact names of all school representatives on Board and sub groups and can influences the work of the Board.
-We also as a school adopt local policies on safeguarding and training opportunities.
+The DSL ensures that the SSSCB has contact names of all school representatives and subgroups which can influence the work of the Board.

 During term time the DSL or DDSL is available (during school or college hours) for staff in the school or college to discuss any safeguarding concerns.
 As a school we have cover arrangements in place to cover any out of hours/out of term activities.
-This information is shared with the Local Authority.
+This information is shared with the Trust Board.

 School at times may require further assistance from interpreters to support child and families.
-These services will be accessed with support of the DSL
+These services will be accessed with support of the DSL.